Proto-Nebula Class Reconstruction

 The damage patterns on the prototype #2 model match perfectly with the screen caps.
 Even better, Mark Delgado discovered that this very Melbourne was in DS9: "Emissary" too.
 It is the ship that can be seen just before the Saratoga explodes - actually the last unidentified ship in that episode.
 The only difference is that something must have happened to the port nacelle, which seems to be missing in the image from "Emissary".
 Another difference is that the wreck in TNG: "The Best of Both Worlds II" is burning.
 Maybe forcefields were still containing fires when Sisko left the ship, whereas they had failed when the Enterprise arrived some time later.

-Ed Miarecki's website showed a photo of the other, intact model (prototype #1) that appeared in TNG: "Future Imperfect".
+Ed Miarecki's website used to show a photo of the other, intact model (prototype #1) that appeared in TNG: "Future Imperfect".
 This Proto-Nebula had no pod, but two additional small nacelles.
 The same applies to prototype #2.
 Markus Nee saw both versions of the Nebula class with his own eyes and confirms this assumption.

-Our schematics show prototype #2 as it was seen in TNG: "The Best of Both Worlds II" and DS9: "Emissary" and the intact #1 from "Future Imperfect", which was later modified with a pod as #3 for Sisko's ready room.
 All "Proto-Nebulas" have the long and sleek Galaxy-style secondary hull in common, unlike the shortened version on the final Nebula that appeared as the Phoenix or the Sutherland.
 Note that we don't know how exactly #1 and #2 look like because all we have as a reference is the screen caps.
 It is possible that on #1 the nacelles were attached in a similar fashion as on #2.
-Also, it is an assumption that the pod on #3 was made to resemble that of the "actual" Nebula, although it may look considerably different, owing to the different scales of the models.
+Also, it is just an assumption that the pod on #3 was made to resemble that of the "actual" Nebula, although it may look considerably different, owing to the different scales of the models.
+As already mentioned, it is still possible that there were still two nacelles, not an actual pod.

 Masaki illustrates how the prototype #2 aka Melbourne was built (with an add-on showing the new findings as described below).
 Ed Miarecki used the AMT/Ertl 1/1400 Enterprise-D kit and two small warp nacelles from the AMT/Ertl 1/2500 Enterprise-D kit.